openstack/kolla-ansible/doc/source/user/quickstart.rst

 #.
 Install the virtual environment dependencies.

-   For CentOS, Rocky or openEuler, you don't need to do anything.
+   For CentOS or Rocky, you don't need to do anything.

    For Debian or Ubuntu, run: